 As the Kimyal Tribe continues to engage God's Word, may it point them more and more to the greatness of Jesus, and may God accomplish mighty things through His Word among them!

 You may also be interested in...

 Temptation can take us to a place we never wanted to go.
 Talk with anyone who’s responded poorly to temptation and they’ll agree with this.
 (This is every one of us who are reading this, by the way.)
 We’ve seen the hurt on the face of someone we’ve sinned against.
 We’ve felt the shame of personal defeat and regret, when we’ve given into the same sin again and again.
 What looks so good when we’re on the front end of temptation can be so destructive if we give in to it.

 In light of all this, the perspective James gives us on sin is so important.
 Here's what James 1:13-15 says:

 Did you miss some of the most frequented posts at the Brookside Institute recently?
 It's not too late!

 Based on the number of "hits" each month, here's our highlight reel of the top 5 posts here on the Brookside Institute blog for the last six months - July 2018 through December 2018.

 Take a minute to scroll through the list below, and either catch up on things you may have missed or revisit things that were especially helpful.

-If you ever check out the footer of this site, where we highlight the top 5 posts of the previous month, you'll have seen "What is Moralistic Therapeutic Deism?
-And How Does it Stack Up against Biblical Christianity?" has been on a #1 streak for a while (a long while!).
+If you ever check out either the Library or the footer of this site, where we highlight the top 5 posts of the previous month, you'll have seen that "The Importance of the Christian Worldview" has been on this "Top 5" streak for a while (a long while!).
 And it's understandable why.